harshbhati1/SyncScribe/README.md

 ### Running the Application

-You can start both the client and server together using the `start-twinmind.bat` script (on Windows) or run them separately:
+You can start both the client and server together using the `start-SyncScribe.bat` script (on Windows) or run them separately:

 1.  **Start the Backend Server:**
     ```bash